 This will just serve as an introduction to monetizing your niche blog.
 I will write an in-depth article regarding blog monetization soon!

-In case you haven’t noticed yet, this blog doesn’t have any advertisement from Google Adsense or other advertising networks.
 I prefer to include affiliate products that I have personally tested, from which I can earn a commission for every sign up using my links.
 This way I am not forcing anyone to any product, it’s by their own will, and for every commission I receive, I know that people are supporting me.
 You can do this as well!

 Here are some affiliate networks that you can check out: